Lorenzo Snow: LDS doctrine and teachings

 Snow is credited with succinctly summarizing the Latter-day Saint doctrines of exaltation and eternal progression, in his often repeated couplet: "As man now is, God once was: As God now is, man may be."

 Snow's teachings as an apostle were the 2013 course of study in the LDS Church's Relief Society and Melchizedek priesthood classes.

 Portrayal in film

-The role of Snow was played by Francis L. Urry in the LDS Church-made film The Windows of Heaven.
+The role of Snow was played by Francis L. Urry in the LDS Church–distributed film The Windows of Heaven.